hyunwhanjoe/mlXGPR/README.md

 WinSCP is used for secure file transfer and puttygen is used to generate a key for key-based authentication.
 We also use key-based authentication for GitHub.
 Notepad++ is used for text editing through WinSCP.
+# Reports
+The latex source files, figures and cover letters are located in the reports folder.